davisonio/davison.io/elsewhere.md

 ---
 layout: page
-title: Find me on the web
+title: Find me elsewhere on the web
 permalink: /elsewhere/
 ---

-> A list of places where you can find me on the web
+> Where you can find me elsewhere on the web

 <!--
 ## I'm sharing...